 In preparation of the lectures, students will have read and prepared the reading materials which will be tested through several assignments that have to be handed in during, before or after class

-This course comprises five mandatory two-hour (online or offline) seminars, in addition to the lectures mentioned above.
+This course comprises four mandatory two-hour online seminars, in addition to the lectures mentioned above.

-Names of instructors: Julia Rootenberg, Roxane de Massol de Rebetz.
+Names of instructors: Roxane de Massol de Rebetz LLM MSc.

-In preparation of the seminars the students will have to make weekly (group) assignments that will be presented and/ or discussed during the seminars.
+In preparation of the seminars the students will have to make weekly (group) assignments that will be presented and/ or discussed during the online meetings

 Other methods of instruction